How to Run in Winter: 10 Tips to Keep You Moving

 4. Protect your feet.

-It’s especially important to keep your feet warm and dry during winter running.
+It’s especially important to keep your extremities warm and dry during winter running, as hands and feet are most likely to get frostbite.
 Wear moisture-wicking running socks with enough weight to keep your feet warm.
-Running socks with a moisture-wicking wool blend are great for warmth and staying dry on the run (my favorite are Bomas running socks).
+Merino wool socks designed for active wear are one of my favorites for winter running.
+Running socks with a moisture-wicking wool blend are great for warmth and staying dry on the run.

-For your running shoes, go for ones without a lot of mesh, which is great for airflow in summer but not very warm in winter.
+For your running shoes, go for footwear without a lot of mesh, which is great for airflow in summer but not very warm in winter.
 Many trail running shoes have Gore-Tex, an ideal material for winter weather-proofing your feet as Gore-Tex is waterproof and will keep your feet dry in snowy and wet conditions.
+Trail running shoes also offer more grip to give you traction when running in snow and sleet.

 5. Add an incentive.

 It can be extra hard to get motivated on cold, dreary days, so give yourself an added incentive after each run.
-Something as simple as hot chocolate, your favorite tacos, or watching your favorite show can keep you pushing through the cold and running through your final miles.
+Something as simple as hot chocolate, warm coffee, or watching your favorite show can keep you pushing through the cold and running through your final miles.
+Whether you run in the early morning or in the evening, a post-run reward will help you run consistently.

 6. Stay hydrated.